 Trust your remote employees

 When trying to manage remote workers, it might be hard to put your utmost trust and confidence in them since you can’t see them physically and you might be worried that they won’t be able to do their work at the same level as if they were in the office, where you can supervise them.
-But you can’t always talk to them during work hours or engage in a video chat all the time just to make sure that they’re completing their tasks— that will only make them unproductive and lose focus.
+You can’t always talk to them during work hours to make sure that they’re completing tasks, which makes them unproductive.
 So, the only solution is to just trust your remote employees 100%.
-In addition, you can set up WFH guidelines, such as a strict timeframe for responding to emails and daily reports of their completed tasks.
+In addition, you can set up guidelines.
+For example, a strict timeframe for responding to emails and daily reports of their completed tasks.
 This will put you at ease and, at the same time, gain your employees’ respect even more.

 Engage them regularly; build rapport with them

 When you can’t see your remote employees physically, it’s easy to forget about communicating with them except for work purposes, especially if you’re also swamped with your own tasks and processes.
 But when learning to manage remote workers, engaging them on a regular basis and building rapport with them are two of the most important things you should always remember and do.

 Engaging them regularly doesn’t always mean constant video calls or endless messaging.
 You can schedule a face-to-face meeting with your remote employees once or twice a week, monthly, twice a month… it depends on you and the nature of your work— the important thing is they can hear from you regularly and vice versa.
 This constant interaction and engagement make your remote workers feel included in the company.
 As well as foster a relationship, beyond manager-employee without breaking any boundaries.